Ethan-liao/Blog/README.md

 ## My blog project
 Link is [here](https://ethan-liao.github.io/Blog/), so much to learn with limited energy and time.

+### Things to get familiar with
+- SCSS LESS
+- Elm
+- redux
 ## Things to read up
 ### JS
 - [EloquentJS](http://eloquentjavascript.net/)